fwessels/go-cv/README.md

 ```

-## go-cv-simd
+## go-cv

-See the underlying package [go-cv-simd](https://github.com/fwessels/go-cv-simd/) for more information.
+See the underlying package [go-cv](https://github.com/fwessels/go-cv/) for more information.

 ## License